entrapta-dev/Linux-Gaming/Games/Fallout 4.md

 ### Stuck on White Screen at character creation
-- Run the game via the offical launcher (not f4se) and go into advanced graphic optiosn and disable `Wetness`.
+- Run the game via the official launcher (not f4se) and go into advanced graphic options and disable `Wetness`.

 ---